 How to Store and Reheat

-Reheating: This coconut milk shrimp curry can be reheated on the stovetop over medium-low heat or within a microwave until heated through.
-You may find you need a splash of coconut milk/ milk/ broth to bring the sauce back to the correct consistency.
+Reheat: Shrimp curry can be reheated on the stovetop over low-medium heat or in a microwave until heated through.
+You may find you need to add a splash of broth to bring the sauce back to the correct consistency.

 Thai Shrimp Curry